ray-project/ray/doc/source/projects.rst

     # Launch a cluster and run the appropriate command.
     $ ray session start [--name="default-session"]

     # Open a console for the given session.
-If the session is stopped
+If the session is stopped,
     # this auto-starts the session if --start is specified.
     $ ray session attach [<default-session>] [--start]